Taiwolawal/darey.io-pbl/project14.md

 ![4 8](https://user-images.githubusercontent.com/50557587/149627853-d58502aa-96fb-4044-9686-d2a2f94a11cd.PNG)
 ![4 9](https://user-images.githubusercontent.com/50557587/149627858-c61fae47-f498-4168-9ef2-2e999fb7ec3d.PNG)

-Install Plot Plugin and Artifactory plugin in the Jenkins UI (Manage Jenkins)
+- Install Plot Plugin and Artifactory plugin in the Jenkins UI (Manage Jenkins)

 We will use plot plugin to display tests reports, and code coverage information and the Artifactory plugin will be used to easily upload code artifacts into an Artifactory server.

-Create an instance for Artifactory, the minimum requirement is 4GB RAM and 2 vCPUs.
+Create an instance for Artifactory.

 Copy the ip address into inventory/ci enviroment and configure all settings in the playbook/site.yml , roles and static assignment so as to install Artifactory.

-Push code with all the changes done and merge with main.
-Swith to the main  branch.

 Edit the Jenkinfile with regards the git branch to main and push code